-Maybe if I wasn’t in Texas isolated from the majority of my family it wouldn’t suck so much.
+Maybe if I wasn’t isolated from the majority of my family it wouldn’t suck so much.
 Probably not true though.

 I know Christmas won’t suck forever.
 Maybe I’ve never really had a good Christmas but it won’t always be this way.
 I know it’ll be up to me to make Christmas a happy and joyous time of year for my own family when I start one.